FakeSuzuya/Password-Manager-Web-/README.md

 Feel free to contribute or provide feedback as we continue development.
 For any questions or suggestions, reach out to me on Discord: justsuzuya.

-    :woman_detective: Stay tuned for more updates!
+    🕵️‍♂️ Stay tuned for more updates!